-That sounds like a big benefit.
-But what does it really mean?
-The case of Carl Chuzy might shed a little light on how forming a company can give an entrepreneur a legacy — and help successors find success even if a founder is no longer with a company.
+The case of Carl Chuzy might shed a little light on how forming a company and following some of those principles can give an entrepreneur a legacy — and help those who come after find success even if the founder is no longer with a company.

-Chuzy was the founder of Carl Chuzy Co. – a colorful real-estate company that offered service in Wichita with an eccentric touch.
-Chuzy was known for his eager listening and his cream-colored Lincoln Towncar, which his staff kept outside of his office for some time after his death.
+Chuzy was the founder of Carl Chuzy Co., a colorful real estate company that offered service in Wichita with an eccentric touch.
+Chuzy was known for his eager listening and his cream-colored Lincoln Town Car, which his staff kept outside his office for some time after his death.

 Chuzy had an established clientele, and his employees were in no hurry to change the company’s name and potentially alienate customers after his death.
 Keeping the name has enabled them to maintain a successful business even in Chuzy’s absence.